tparchman/GAIN_summer2021/day_one/unix_assignment2.md

 What if you had the job running in the background, but you realized that you wanted to kill the process anyway?
 Mistakes happen a lot during the debugging process, and we assure you that you will commonly need to kill jobs (sometimes many at once).  `^c` will not work for that.
 Execute your `jot` command again, with the high number of replicates and running in the background.
 Now, use process control commands to see which jobs are running and to kill `jot`. (hint: There are multiple ways to do this, think `top`, `ps`, and `kill`)

+**Note** if you inadvertently made numerous very large files as part of this exercise, be sure to remove them to reclaim disc space.

 ## 2. Extracting fields and sorting (`cut`, `sort`, `uniq`)

 Some useful Unix commands for extracting and organizing information from text, using the yeast_genome.gff file in the [day_one page](https://github.com/tparchman/GAIN_summer2021/tree/main/day_one).